39alpha/39alpharesearch.org/content/team/_index.md

 Tucker Ely’s recent [paper](https://doi.org/10.1029/2022GC010658) on $\ce{H2}$-generation
 in ultramafic-hosted hydrothermal.
 Hydrogen has the potential to replace hydrocarbons as society's dominant energy source.
-We are interested in discovering new geologic settings and conditions that might yield large quantities of hydrogen naturally, and exploring which settings might be easily harnessed by engineered solutions.
+We are interested in discovering new geologic settings and conditions that might yield large quantities of hydrogen naturally, and also exploring which of these settings might be easily harnessed by engineered solutions.

 If you want to support our environmental research efforts, please consider